CIDRAM/CIDRAM/_docs/readme.ru.md

 The `[Параметр]` value accepted by "Deny" will be parsed to the "Access Denied" page output, supplied to the client/user as the cited reason for their access to the requested page being denied.
 It can be either a short and simple sentence, explaining why you've chosen to block them (anything should suffice, even a simple "I don't want you on my website"), or one of a small handful of shorthand words supplied by the script, that if used, will be replaced by the script with a pre-prepared explanation of why the client/user has been blocked.

 The pre-prepared explanations have i18n support and can be translated by the script based upon the language you specify to the `lang` directive of the script configuration.
-Additionally, you can instruct the script to ignore "Deny" signatures based upon their `[Параметр]` value (if they're using these shorthand words) via the directives specified by the script configuration (each shorthand word has a corresponding directive to either process the corresponding signatures or to ignore them). `[Параметр]` values that don't use these shorthand words, however, don't have i18n support and therefore WON'T be translated by the script, and additionally, aren't directly controllable by the script configuration.
+Additionally, you can instruct the script to ignore "Deny" signatures based upon their `[Параметр]` value (if they're using these shorthand words) via the directives specified by the script configuration (each shorthand word has a corresponding directive to either process the corresponding signatures or to ignore them). `[Параметр]` values that don't use these shorthand words, however, don't have i18n support и поэтому WON'T be translated by the script, and additionally, aren't directly controllable by the script configuration.

 The available shorthand words are:
 - Bogon